ivanjrt/Internet-LED-Notifyer.md/README.md

 # Once loaded the OS.
-SFTP and SSH access should be Enabled.
+SFTP, SSH and Python3 access should be Enabled.
 - this takes about 10 minutes for the first time, then from there it takes about 5.
 ```bash
 sudo apt update